Fathers' rights movement in Australia: Shared parenting and family law reform

 "the legislation had moved away from protecting the rights of women and children to acceding to men’s demand for increased time with their children."

 In 2009 the government commissioned a report into the shared parenting laws, justified as being a response to the murder of a four-year-old Melbourne girl Darcey Freeman, who was thrown to her death from the West Gate Bridge by her father.
 Her father Arthur Freeman had obtained shared custody with his daughter through the family court.
-The story of Arthur Freeman was well but falsely publicised as an example of the danger that separated fathers posed to their children, despite the fact that separated mothers are twice as likely to murder their children as separated fathers.
-According to the Victorian Coroner between 2000 and 2010, 44% of parent child homicide victims were killed by their mother alone, and 3% by the mother and father together.
-For instance seven months prior to Arthur Freeman's actions Gabriela Garcia jumped off the same bridge with her 22-month-old son Oliver strapped to her chest to prevent Oliver's father from having contact with his son.
+The story of Arthur Freeman was well but falsely publicised as an example of the danger that separated fathers posed to their children.
+For example, seven months prior to Arthur Freeman's actions Gabriela Garcia jumped off the same bridge with her 22-month-old son Oliver strapped to her chest to prevent Oliver's father from having contact with his son.